A topic from the subject of Decomposition in Chemistry.

 The decomposition of water has a number of applications, including:

-Production of hydrogen: Hydrogen is a clean-burning fuel that can be used to power vehicles and generate electricity.
-The decomposition of water is a potential method for producing hydrogen on a large scale.
-Production of oxygen: Oxygen is a vital gas that is used for a variety of purposes, including breathing, medical treatments, and industrial processes.
-The decomposition of water is a potential method for producing oxygen on a large scale.
+Production of Hydrogen: Hydrogen is a clean-burning fuel that can be used to power vehicles and generate electricity.
+Electrolysis of water is a potential method for producing hydrogen on a large scale.

-* Water purification: The decomposition of water can be used to remove impurities from water.
-This process is known as water electrolysis.
+Water Purification (indirectly): While not directly decomposing water for purification, electrolysis can be used to remove impurities from water.
+This is a form of advanced oxidation.

 Conclusion